patopnp/DocumentClassifier/README.md

 # Document classifier
 This is a Java application that classifies text documents in one of the given categories.
 Training datasets for each categories must be supplied by the user.
-For the given datasets it achieves an accuracy of over 90% over a sample of 100 documents when fitted into one of 3 categories, result may vary according to training data an samples.
+For the given datasets it achieves an accuracy of over 90% over a sample of 100 documents when fitted into one of 3 categories, results may vary according to training data and samples.

 ## Implementation details: